 If you’re just doing the research, then try us out completely free for 14 days.
 You don’t have to input any credit card details, and you get to send 50 complimentary text messages.

-When you sign-up with SimpleTexting, you have the choice: choose and verify a toll-free number, or text enable your current number.
+When you sign up with SimpleTexting, you have the choice: to choose and verify a toll-free number, or text enable your current number.
 Companies often go with the latter as their customers are already familiar with that phone.
 You can learn more about picking the right phone number in this article.

 The “build it and they will come” mantra does not apply to new customer service channels, unfortunately.
 However, there are a ton of different ways that you can promote your new support channel.